PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 These variables are for language switching.
 Particularly of interest is
 %PAL:LanguageCustom%.

+A full table of all the values is available in :ref:`topics-languages-values`.

 .. env:: PortableApps.comLanguageCode

 * **PortableApps.comLanguageCode** -- e.g. "en", "pt", "pt-br"